 You dream of going to a Greek Island and soaking up the sun while sipping ouzo, but how did you get to those beautiful islands you dream of?
-Most of the islands are only accessible by ferry, although some of the larger more popular islands have airports.
-Booking ferry tickets are much easier than it used to be, but a first timer may need some help navigating the ins and outs of taking a Greek ferry.
+Most of the islands are only accessible by ferry, although some of the larger, more popular islands have airports.
+Booking ferry tickets is much easier than it used to be, but a first-timer may need some help navigating the ins and outs of taking a Greek ferry.

 Table of Contents